Tjarnblom

 Picture

-Joe is another baby boomer whose life took a sharp turn after he saw the Beatles play on the Ed Sullivan Show.
-He spent the next 6 months shoveling snow and mowing lawns to save up enough money to buy a guitar.
-Learning how to play it has been a lifelong obsession.
-Another
+Joe is another baby boomer whose life took a sharp turn when he saw the Beatles play on the Ed Sullivan Show.
+He spent the next six months shoveling snow and mowing lawns in order to save enough money to buy a guitar.
+Learning to play it has been a lifelong obsession.
+Another sharp turn in his life happened when Joe met Cheryl in 1998 and she opened the door to Scandinavian music.
+Joe plays guitar, three sizes of mandolin, and sometimes even the musical saw in a variety of musical genres with

 Val